The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Rudeness and Indifference: The Instant Repellent

 Customers walk in needing help—often stressed, in a hurry, or dealing with a broken-down vehicle.
-When staff respond with eyerolling, sighing, or the classic “I don’t know, go look on the shelf, or its over there on aisle 3” they don’t just lose that sale.
+When staff respond with eyerolling, sighing, or the classic “I don’t know, maybe it’s over there on aisle 3 they don’t just lose that sale.
 They lose the customer for life and everyone that customer tells.
 It is even worse when a competitor is across the street and treats the customer good.
 When that happens It is a customer lost for life.

 In the auto parts store’s case, multiple customers reported being treated like an inconvenience for asking basic questions.
 All you had to do was shop the competition, which had been gaining business and customers for years.
-One former regular said the staff acted like “you were bothering them by wanting to spend money.”
+One former regular told me the staff acted like “you were bothering them by wanting to spend money.”
 That attitude spreads faster than any advertising campaign.
 A single rude encounter can generate negative reviews, social media complaints, and word-of-mouth damage that compounds weekly.
-Many older customers don’t do any of that.
+Many older customers don’t complain.
 They just leave and go where their business is appreciated.
 They are looking for quality staff that appreciates them and their business.

 Lack of Knowledge and Competence